microsoft/Ros-Orchestration/Docs/Provisioning.md

     --query 'properties.outputs'
 ```

-This command will deploy the following resources:
+The command above will deploy the following resources:

 - Key Vault